Rename, Select, Copy, Fill and Clear. Master powerful Alpha, Mask, Reference and Merge functions through the Layer Options menu.

 Automate your brushstrokes.

-Drawing Assist works in tandem with Drawing Guides, adding several types of automation to your brushstrokes.
+Drawing Assist works in tandem with Drawing Guides, It adds several types of automation to your brushstrokes.

 It can ‘snap’ your strokes to a guide or perspective grid.
-Or, using Symmetry settings, it can automatically reflect your strokes across the canvas in several different ways, allowing you to quickly draw mirrored or kaleidoscopic images.
+Using Symmetry settings, it can reflect your strokes across the canvas in various ways.
+This allows you to draw mirrored or kaleidoscopic images.

 In the Layers panel, tap a layer to bring up Layer Options, then tap Drawing Assist.